Geography of Morocco: Climate

-Along the Atlantic coast, the climate is the Mediterranean with oceanic influence.
+Along the Atlantic coast, the climate is Mediterranean with oceanic influence.
 The imprint of the oceanic climate differs along the coastline from region to region.
-It is generally presented from Asilah to Essaouira.
+It is generally present from Asilah to Essaouira.
 The summers are warm to moderately hot, and winters are cooler than on the Mediterranean coast.
 Further away from the coastal lands, into the Atlas Mountain range, the climate starts to become more continental in character, with colder winters and hotter summers.
 At elevations above 1000 m, the climate is typically alpine, with warm summers and cold winters.
 Rainfall is generally high.
 The average annual precipitations is between 500 and 1800 mm on the north, but as you move southward, the average drops by about 100 to 200 mm.
 Snow is abundant at higher elevations.
 There are two ski stations, one in the middle-Atlas Mischliffen, and the other in the High-Atlas Oukaïmeden.